zenreach/rules_go/go/nogo.rst

 issues.

 ``nogo`` is a tool that analyzes the source code of Go programs.
-It runs alongisde the Go compiler in the Bazel Go rules and rejects programs that contain disallowed coding patterns.
+It runs alongside the Go compiler in the Bazel Go rules and rejects programs that contain disallowed coding patterns.
 In addition, ``nogo`` may report compiler-like errors.

-``nogo`` is a powerful tool for preventing bugs and coding anti-patterns early in the development process.
+``nogo`` is a powerful tool for preventing bugs and code anti-patterns early in the development process.

 .. contents:: :depth: 2